dbrekalo/vue-dismiss/documentation/docs.md

 # Example and api
 Vue dismiss ads "v-on-dismiss" custom directive for your Vue components with following parameters:
 - callback: function to call on dismiss event
-- watch: component property directive is watching.
+- watch: component property directive is watching (optional).
 Will bind or unbind bind event listeners based on property value.

 Register directive by adding it to mixins array in your component.